microsoft/pxt-adafruit/docs/reference/js/lessons/zoomer/challenges.md

 # zoomer challenges

-Coding challenges for the zoomer tutorial.#acceleration #docs #input
+Coding challenges for the zoomer tutorial.#acceleration.

 ## Before we get started